stnagy/iMessageServer/README.md

 By default, the application installs with forwarding **disabled** to avoid charging your Twilio and AWS accounts unless you affirmatively turn on forwarding, meaning you must turn forwarding on for iMessage forwarding to begin.

 The application settings may also be controlled by a local web interface.
-To launch the local web server (not exposed to the internet), navigate to the directory containing this repository in Terminal, and (after installation) type the command `rails s`.
+To launch the local web server (not exposed to the internet), navigate to the directory containing this repository in Terminal, and (after installation) type the command `rails s -d`.
 This command starts the server.
-Once the server has started, navigate to http://localhost:3000/ in your browser.
+Once the server has started, navigate to http://localhost:3000/ in your browser. **The web server does not need to be running for iMessage forwarding.** The web interface is only required to change settings.

 As of the writing of this readme, the following Twilio charges apply (PLEASE CONSULT [TWILIO'S PRICING PAGE](https://www.twilio.com/pricing) FOR UP TO DATE PRICING INFORMATION):
     * Forward Simple SMS -- $0.0075 (Twilio fee) + carrier fees